pkarsy/NonVolatile/README.md

 ```
 ### Installation
 It is just a single file: "eepromVar.h"
-You can put the directory "eepromVar" in the "libraries" Arduino location
+You can put the directory "eepromVar" in the "libraries" Arduino location.
 Or you can put the "eepromVar.h" file in the same location as the .ino file

 ### Caveats